signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

 ### Challenges with E2E testing

 Conducting integration tests on microservices becomes more difficult as the scope of the test expands.
-E2E tests tend to be a huge pain point, and we will look at three reasons why they are far more troublesome in this context than they are with monoliths.
+E2E tests are a huge pain point, and we will look at three reasons why they are more troublesome in this context than they are with monoliths.

 First, E2E testing requires simulating production conditions as best as possible in a dedicated testing environment.
-This is incredibly challenging with a large number of microservices, as it requires one or more instances of every service in the application to be spun up in the environment.
+This is incredibly challenging with a large number of services, as it requires one or more instances of every service in the application to be spun up in the environment.
 Not only is this **expensive**, it also becomes increasingly **difficult to accomplish** as the architecture grows.
 In practice, E2E testing may require *multiple* testing environments so that different teams can conduct tests on new versions of their service at the same time.